-Staff engagement is achieved through a variety of activities carried out every day across the service including station visits, digital staff sessions, appraisals, and team meetings.
+Staff engagement is achieved through a variety of activities carried out every day across the service including station visits, digital staff sessions, appraisals and team meetings.
 This includes a programme of wellbeing interactions such as workplace toolbox talks, station visits, workshops and wellbeing support dog visits.
 All members of staff can raise questions, ideas and improvements on the service's intranet and staff are regularly involved in testing and trialling new equipment and ways of working.
-Surveys and consultations are held on specific matters when required such as proposals for new uniform and working during the Covid-19 pandemic.
+Surveys and consultations are held on specific matters when required such as proposals for new uniform, or engagement with our staff around Emergency Cover Review proposals.